ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

   * For `A Link to the Past` all players in the `rods` item link group will share their fire and ice rods and the player items will be replaced with single rupees.
   * For `Timespinner` all players in the `TSAll` item link group will share their entire item pool and the`Twin Pyramid Key` and `Timespinner Wheel` will be forced among the worlds of those in the group.
+The `null` replacement item instead of forcing a filler item will allow the generator to fill the item.
 * `triggers` allows us to define a trigger such that if our `smallkey_shuffle` option happens to roll the `any_world` result it will also ensure that `bigkey_shuffle`, `map_shuffle`, and `compass_shuffle` are also forced to the `any_world`